 Read time : 12 mins

-Liver spots, also known as age spots typically appear on areas of the skin frequently exposed to the sun, such as the face, hands, shoulders, and arms.
-While liver spots are medically harmless, they can affect a person’s appearance by creating an uneven skin tone, often making the skin look older.
+Liver spots, also known as age spots, typically appear on areas of the skin frequently exposed to the sun, such as the face, hands, shoulders, and arms.
+Liver spots are medically harmless and do not indicate liver disease.
+They can affect a person’s appearance by creating an uneven skin tone, often making the skin look older.
 This can impact self-confidence, especially when the spots are highly visible.
-Although liver spots are non-cancerous, any sudden changes in size, shape, or color should be evaluated by a dermatologist to rule out more serious conditions, such as melanoma.
+Although liver spots are non-cancerous, any sudden changes in size, shape, or colour should be evaluated by a dermatologist to rule out more serious conditions, such as melanoma.

 Liver spots are flat, darker patches of skin that typically appear on areas frequently exposed to the sun, such as the face, hands, and arms.
-They can range in size from about one-quarter to one centimetre across.
+They can range in size from about 0.5 to 1 cm across.

-It is important to note that while true liver spots are not dangerous, they can sometimes resemble certain types of skin cancer.
+It is important to note that while true liver spots are not dangerous, they can sometimes resemble certain types of skin cancer, such as melanoma.
+Any change in size, shape, or colour should be evaluated by a dermatologist.
 If you notice any changes in the appearance of your liver spots, such as darkening or rapid growth, it is essential to consult with a dermatologist for an accurate diagnosis.

 Age spots develop due to overactive pigment cells, primarily triggered by prolonged ultraviolet (UV) light exposure.
-UV rays accelerate melanin production, the natural pigment responsible for skin color.
-Over time, excessive melanin can clump together, forming dark patches on sun-exposed areas.
+UV rays accelerate melanin production, leading to the formation of dark patches on sun-exposed skin.

 Frequent use of tanning beds and lamps can also contribute to age spots.
 Additionally, certain medical treatments, such as radiation therapy, may lead to their formation.
 These spots commonly appear on areas like the face, hands, shoulders, and arms, where melanin accumulation is most prominent due to repeated sun exposure.